dsoft02/alx-system_engineering-devops/0x00-shell_basics/README.md

 **3-listfiles:** _This file contains a script that display current directory contents in a long format_

 **4-listmorefiles:** _This file contains a script that display current directory contents, including hidden files (starting with .).
 Using the long format_

+**5-listfilesdigitonly:** _ This file contains a script that display the current directory contents in_
+ * Long format
+ * with user and group IDs displayed numerically
+ * And hidden files (starting with .)